Main page > Conferences > Prospects for Development of LNG in Russia

 Liquefied Natural Gas Outlook: Expectations and Reality

-State regulation of oil and gas sector in 2013, prospects for 2014
+State regulation of the oil and gas sector in 2016, prospects for 2017

 About us | Products | Comments | Services | Books | Conferences | Our clients | Price list | Site map | ContactsConsulting services, political risks assessment on the Fuel & Energy Industry, concern of pilitical and economic Elite within the Oil-and-Gas sector.